Travel guide

 • 8-10 GB: two weeks combining two or three countries, with occasional streaming.

-• 15-20 GB or unlimited: remote work, daily video calls, or hotspot data sharing.
+• 15-20 GB or unlimited: remote work, daily video calls, or sharing data via hotspot with more people.

-Tip: Download offline Google Maps for each city before you fly.
-In the desert or on long journeys between emirates, the signal can disappear, ensuring you don't lose your route.
+Tip: download offline Google Maps for each city before you fly.
+In the desert, in Oman's wadis, or on long journeys between emirates, the signal can disappear for several minutes at a time, so you won't be without a route or lost trying to get back to your hotel.

-eSIM for the Arabian Peninsula: Gulf coverage country by country
+eSIM for the Arabian Peninsula: coverage in the Gulf country by country

 Photo: Vika Glitter · Pexels